dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - EC2 Key Pairs, Credentials and Connecting.md

 ## Getting Passwords

-Now that we have a new key created, the first thing I want to do is provision a new EC2 instance using that key pair.
+Now that we have a new key created, let's provision a new EC2 instance using that key pair.
 Below is the command I used to create a new Server 2016 image.
 In this example, I pass the name to my key and a image size.